WeegeeNumbuh1/FlightGazer/README.md

   - Brightness based on time of day or when there's an active aircraft shown
   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, and/or extended calendar info
   - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
-  - API limiting per day (those API calls can get expensive)
+  - API limiting per day or by monthly cost (those API calls can get expensive)
   - Colors 🌈
   - Track a specific aircraft once it's detected by your ADS-B receiver
   - 🆕 Switch between font styles